 The confusion came after looking at 12 homes in one day.
 Which one had the kitchen that I liked?
 Was it the blue one with vinyl siding or the yellow one with wood siding that had the yard of my dreams.
 One smelled like a cat but I think that was the one with great finished basement.
 How do I choose!!

 Here is what I learned from that experience.

-- Find a lender you trust as well.
+* Find a lender you trust as well.
 He/She is going to be one of your best friends during this process.
 They will be able to provide a pre-approval letter with minimal information.
 After that they will need to know more about your financial life than you could even imagine.
+They will need various papers, tax records and x-rays of body parts(ok may not the last one).
 Ask them what they will need from you once you have an accepted offer and start to gather that information NOW!

 * You don’t always get what you want…but you usually get what you need!
 My husband and I started out thinking we wanted a fixer upper character home.
 We purchased a 1970’s bi-level.
 As we discussed our life with our Realtor, he suggested a fixer-upper might not be the answer for that season.
 We had a 2 year old with another on the way, a demanding career and we were moving to a new community.